oscarpfernandez/immudbcc/README.md

 The order on how these properties are inserted in the database, is irrelevant, and therefore can be done concurrently.

-* Step #3 - Object database commit manifest.
+* Step #3 - Object database commit manifest:

 Moreover, this JSON object will only be consider committed / inserted when a special `object manifest` key is inserted after the properties' insertion.
 The object manifest for this specific example would have the following format: